mdjmplugin/mobile-dj-manager/readme.txt

 <ui>
 	<li>Bug: Event quotes were using template set in settings even if you selected an alternative during event creation</li>
 	<li>Bug: jQuery bug on main WP Dashboard resolvedstopping availability datepicker from showing resolved.</li>
-	<li>New Setting added <span class="code">New Enquiry Notifications</span>.
+	<li>New Setting added <span class="code">New Enquiry Notifications.
 When checked, a notification will be displayed at the top of the WP Admin pages if there are new <span class="code">Unattended Enquiries</span> that need attention.
 These notifications are only displayed to Administrators.
 The Setting is enabled by default. <strong>Note that this feature will not be active until the next major release</strong></li>
 </ui>

 = 0.9.9.6 =